michaelschoenbaechler/swissparl/readme.md

   .catch((err) => console.error(err));
 ```

-Reduce size of result by selecting only required properties
+### Select

+Optimize your queries by fetching only the necessary properties:

 ```typescript
 import { queryCollection, Voting } from "swissparl";